PostHog/posthog.com/contents/docs/configuring-posthog/email.md

 ## General configuration

 To configure a remote email server, you will need to set up the following environment variables:
-- `EMAIL_HOST`: Defaults to `localhost`.
+- `EMAIL_HOST`: Defaults to `None`.
 Hostname to connect to for establishing SMTP connections.
 - `EMAIL_PORT`: Defaults to `25`.
 Port that should be used to connect to the host.
 - `EMAIL_HOST_USER`: Defaults to `null`.
 Credentials to connect to the host.
 - `EMAIL_HOST_PASSWORD`: Defaults to `null`.
 Credentials to connect to the host.